thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 # Audit.EntityFramework

-**EntityFramework (EF) Audit Extension for [Audit.NET library](https://github.com/thepirat000/Audit.NET).**
+**Entity Framework Audit Extension for [Audit.NET library](https://github.com/thepirat000/Audit.NET).**

-Automatically generates Audit Logs for EntityFramework's operations. **Supporting EF >=6 (including EF Core)**.
+Automatically generates Audit Logs for EntityFramework's operations. **Supporting EntityFramework and EntityFramework Core**

-Audit.EntityFramework provides the infrastructure to log interactions with the EF `DbContext`.
+This library provides the infrastructure to log interactions with the EF `DbContext`.
 It can record detailed information about Insert, Update and Delete operations in your database.

 ## Install